puntorigen/revelo/README.md

 **--tps**<br/>
 Defines the time per slide in seconds.
 Defaults to 'auto' which uses a time to read algo to determine the best time to wait per slide.

-_.. work in progress .._

 ## Text File Format
-See the wiki pages
+See the wiki pages (in progress)

 ## Simple example
-Given the following text file:
+Given the following text file (example/hello.txt):

 ```markdown
 # Hello